Toobo/bcp47/README.md

 For example, the tag `ca-valencia` is valid (_Valencia variant of the Catalan language_), but `en-valencia` is not, despite the language "en" and the variant "valencia" being valid per-se, because there is no "valencia" variant for the English language.

+Validation is done by comparing the values with the up-to-date list of all the registered BCP 47 subtags, which includes over 8000 languages, and several hundreds of scripts, regions, and variants.